This is a slight departure from what I normally write about, but having recently attended my first TBEX, I wanted to share my thoughts on it.

 The final night was the biggest party of the event: a private Octoberfest just for TBEX participants.
 This was huge, and left several of us who had early flights were hurting the next day!
 The party offered an all-you-can-drink beer, table after table of food, an insanely awesome live band, and tons of networking.
 Hands down, this was my favorite party of the event.

 I even worked with a local blogger Mark to host an unofficial welcome party for those of us in town before the event started.
 The welcome party was held on the rooftop of the truly awesome Z Hostel.
 We had an awesome turnout, and it was a great way to get to know everyone before the event started.

 Even after the event, during our FAM trips, all costs were covered.
 Bloggers were sent all over the country to explore and help promote tourism in the Philippines.
 Our group was sent to discover Cebu and Bohol.

-Flights, ground transportation, meals, tours, hotels– all cost were included.
-Even the hotel near the airport was covered for a two nights– once before the trip began, and a night when we returned.
+Flights, ground transportation, meals, tours, hotels– all costs were included.
+Even the hotel near the airport was covered for two nights– once before the trip began, and a night when we returned.